-Candidates on the course are normally sponsored by their Local Authority for the preparatory module and their AMHP training and information sessions about the course are held within local agencies during the winter period prior to application in the spring.
+Candidates are normally sponsored by their Local Authority for their AMHP training and information days are held within local agencies during the winter period (usually December or January) prior to application in the spring.
 Potential applicants should be alert to information provided through local agencies about these days, but can also contact the Programme Director, Gill Whadcoat, (email@example.com) with any questions concerning the information sessions.
-Independent candidates (ie not sponsored by their Local Authority) should also attend the information sessions and be prepared to fund the course independently, including the cost of the placement.
+Candidates who do not wish to be considered for a sponsored place should also attend the information sessions and be prepared to fund the course independently, including the cost of the placement.
 The cost of this will vary from year to year and questions about cost can be addressed to Gill Whadcoat.

 Those who wish to apply for the course will need to undertake and write up at least one experience of shadowing a Mental Health Act assessment and should contact their local AMHP Lead Professionals in order to undertake this activity.
 Applicants are also required to prepare an additional piece of work on their professional development linked to mental health.
-Written guidance on these pieces is provided by the Programme Director, Gill Whadcoat and Local Authority representatives also have access to this guidance.
-These pieces of written work are submitted with the application form.
-The admissions panel will be looking for an individual's ability/potential ability to write about complex practice and ideas as well as the actual content of the writing.
+Written guidance on these pieces is provided by the Programme Director and Local Authority representatives also have access to this guidance.
+These pieces of written work are submitted with the application form and, whilst the quality is important, the admissions panel is also looking for an individual’s ability/potential ability to write about complex practice and ideas.
 Applicants with a disability are asked to indicate this in the application process in order to enable the selection and interviewing process to be conducted fairly.

-Applications are submitted in late spring and candidates who meet the criteria above are invited for interview by a panel, which can include a service user and representatives from UEA School of Social Work, Local Authority and the Norfolk and Suffolk Foundation Trust.
-The interview will last about 40 minutes and will involve a series of questions to explore a candidate's knowledge, skills, values and aptitude.
+Applications are submitted in late spring and candidates who meet the criteria above are invited for interview by a panel, which includes a service user and representatives from UEA School of Social Work, Local Authority.
+The interview will last about 40 minutes and will involve a series of questions to explore a candidate’s knowledge, skills, values and aptitude.
+Local Authorities and/or the Programme Director require candidates to take the preparatory module (SWK 7011A) as a condition of entry to the programme in order to ensure candidates have the knowledge and academic skill to engage effectively with the core Post Graduate Certificate programme.
 The preparatory module starts in the autumn semester and the Post Graduate Certificate: Approved Mental Health Professional starts in February.

 For those undertaking the preparatory module in addition to the PG Certificate the modules comprise the following:

-- SWK M430 AMHP module 1 20 credits (core module, spring, full time February – end May)
+· SWK 7009B AMHP module 1 20 credits (core module, spring, full time February – end May)

-- SWK M432 AMHP module 2 40 credits (core module, spring, full time February – end May)
+· SWK 7010B AMHP module 2 40 credits (core module, spring, full time February – end May)